This Bernie Guy

 I consider myself a doodler, a rambler, a wanderer, and ultimately a ponderer.
 Inspiration speaks to me in a million different ways daily, and I love figuring out what that all might mean.
 The truth is that I see voices, I hear landscapes, and you may think that all sounds a bit crazy.
 Well, at times I do too, but for me that’s just how creativity works.
 Not all the time, but every once in a while when everything aligns just right inspiration will enter like a combustible, fiery cyclone of ideas.
 Surprising you with it's randomness, and madden you with its persistence.
 It also can often be elusive, sly, and a bit of a trickster.
 All of these traits prove to me that creativity is the ultimate mystery, and it's precisely what gets me out of bed each day.

 Perhaps after all that rambling you are looking for more of a traditional approach to who I might be at the surface.
 Well, currently I live in a very remote part of NY state, where I live on my own with my faithful dog.
 This is where I get to enjoy the sun rising and setting each day right out my door.
 It’s also where I work on most of my projects.
 All the stuff that comes to me through that spiritual download we’ve already mentioned.
-During my weekly, daytime hours, I spend my time in a small town nearby as the Creative Director of a kick-ass, boutique marketing firm (check us out romanelli.com).
+During my weekly, daytime hours, I spend my time in a small town nearby as an Art Director for the Communications department of a local University.
 So, you see creativity is a huge part of my life.
 It’s always around me, and in fact, I can vividly remember creating as far back as 6 years of age.
 Which may be when I chose this creative life, or maybe more accurately, a creative life chose me.

 As corny as it sounds, I would like the world to be a better place and at times I've witnessed that it can be.
 I whole heartedly agree that “we are all in this together” and we are all somehow connected.
 So, whether in a piece of art, a cartoon, or in the written form, I’m sharing the positivity that speaks to me in the only way I know how...one story at a time.